Clippers coast past Nuggets

 That allowed Clippers coach Doc Rivers to rest his starters in the fourth.

-The Clippers rolled to a 68-53 halftime lead behind some hot shooting.
+The Clippers rolled to a 68-53 lead at the half behind some hot shooting.
+Redick nailed all five of his 3-pointers and 7 of 10 attempts from the floor for 19 first-half points to lead all scorers.
+Redick finished hitting 10 of 16 shots and 7 of 9 on 3s.

-For the half, Los Angeles connected on 61.4 percent of its shots and 9 of 15 from long distance, while Denver shot 45.2 percent from the floor and 6 of 18 from beyond the arc.
+For the half, Los Angeles connected on 61.4 percent of its shots and 9 of 15 from long distance (60 percent), while Denver shot 45.2 percent from the floor and 6 of 18 (33.3 percent) from beyond the arc.

-"We lost to a good team tonight, a team that's been to the playoffs, been in battles," Barton said.
-"You can only get better from this and we can learn from this.
-Hopefully, we can make adjustments and there will be better outcomes for us."

-NOTES: Clippers coach Doc Rivers believes his club has the depth to offset the absence of Clippers F Blake Griffin, who underwent arthroscopic surgery on his right knee Tuesday morning and is expected to miss 4-to-6 weeks.
+NOTES: Clippers coach Doc Rivers believes his club has the depth to offset the absence of Clippers F Blake Griffin, who underwent arthroscopic surgery on his right knee Tuesday morning and is expected to miss four to six weeks.
 "The great players are a nice blanket for guys, but when you take that blanket away, now you have to play," Rivers said.
 "I think our guys will be ready.
 I think that's our make-up this year." ...
 Clippers F/C Marreese Speights played his 600th career game. ...
 The Nuggets entered the contest as the NBA's leading rebounding team at 48.1 boards per game.
-They outrebounded the Clippers 46-37, including a 15-5 edge on the offensive end. ...
+Denver's 12.8 offensive rebounds ranked second in the league. ...
 The Clippers play the San Antonio Spurs on Thursday at Staples Center.
 The Nuggets host the Atlanta Hawks on Friday.

 * Emerging market stocks take brunt of equity selloff (Updates to mid-afternoon U.S. trading)